-Corporate Objective Measure/Activity Target Q3 Commentary Forecast

-Growing the Borough Creation of a To communicate in a Re-brand proposal Amber

-Economically Branding Strategy for more effective, delivered internally to

-GBE 20 the Borough by 31 modern, professional Senior Leadership

-March 2022 and engaging way Team.
-This needs to

-with residents and be combined with the

-businesses in the Council's

-Borough communication

-strategy and approach

-then agreed and more detailed planning

-work to be

-undertaken

-andertaken

-Providing Excellent Improving Level 1 response time Work continues to Amber

-Services responsiveness to will be within 10 monitor response

-PES 30 complaints, enabling a working days and times as these are

-quicker time to Level 2 response time starting to increase in

-resolution will be within 20 both stage 1 and

-working days stage 2.
-Meeting

-scheduled with

-Senior Leadership Team and relevant

-functions to agree an

-approach to

-implement.

-implement
+Corporate Objective Measure/Activity Target Q3 Commentary Forecast Growing the Borough Economically GBE 20 Creation of a Branding Strategy for the Borough by 31 March 2022 To communicate in a more effective, modern, professional and engaging way with residents and businesses in the Borough Re-brand proposal delivered internally to Senior Leadership Team.
+This needs to be combined with the Council's communication strategy and approach then agreed and more detailed planning work to be undertaken Amber Providing Excellent Services PES 30 Improving responsiveness to complaints, enabling a quicker time to resolution Level 1 response time will be within 10 working days and Level 2 response time will be within 20 working days Work continues to monitor response times as these are starting to increase in both stage 1 and stage 2.
+Meeting scheduled with Senior Leadership Team and relevant functions to agree an approach to implement.
+Amber